vict01/Cypress_Cucumber_Assets-Mngt/README.md

 ```
 1. Cypress: Framework used to automate the actions in the browser and locate elements.
 2. Cucumber: BDD Framework that allows behaviors to be specified in a logical and understandable language.
+3. Cucumber-html-reporter: HTML reports generator based on cucumber feature files test results.
-3. Mocha: Testing framework that provides a BDD/TDD and easy-to-read syntax.
+4. Mocha: Testing framework that provides a BDD/TDD and easy-to-read syntax.
-4. Chai: BDD/TDD assertion library that allows apply assertion over the test.
+5. Chai: BDD/TDD assertion library that allows apply assertion over the test.
-5. Node.js: The Runtime environment that allows packaging and manage the dependencies.
+6. Node.js: The Runtime environment that allows packaging and manage the dependencies.
-6. ReactJS application: Which will be the UI application under test.
+7. ReactJS application: Which will be the UI application under test.
-7. Python flask application: Corresponding the Back-end and api side.
+8. Python flask application: Corresponding the Back-end and api side.
 ```

 <p align="left" style="font-size: 1.2rem; color: orange;"> Framework Structure </p>